The complete guide to building a data room investors don't hate

 Do I need an NDA before sharing my data room?

-Most VCs won't sign NDAs before initial conversations - it's standard practice and not worth fighting.
+Most VCs won't sign NDAs before initial conversations, it's standard practice and not worth fighting.
 For early-stage sharing like a pitch deck, you generally don't need one.
 Once you're sharing sensitive commercial contracts, customer data, or detailed financial models, an NDA makes sense.
-Platforms with NDA gating - like Ellty Data Room plan - let you require a signature before someone can access specific documents.
+Platforms with NDA gating, like Ellty Data Room plan, let you require a signature before someone can access specific documents.

 How do I know if an investor is serious based on data room activity?